All amounts are expressed in US dollars, unless otherwise indicated.

 Forward Looking Statement

-IAMGOLD (www.iamgold.com) is a leading mid-tier gold mining company producing approximately one million ounces annually from five gold mines (including current joint ventures) on three continents.
-In the Canadian province of Québec, the Company also operates Niobec Inc., which produces more than 4.5 million kilograms of niobium annually, and owns a rare earth element resource close to its niobium mine.
-IAMGOLD is uniquely positioned with a strong financial position and extensive management and operational expertise.
+IAMGOLD (www.iamgold.com) is a leading mid-tier gold producer with five operating gold mines (including current joint ventures) on three continents.
+In the Canadian province of Québec, the Company also operates Niobec Inc., one of the world's top three producers of niobium, and owns a rare earth element resource close to its niobium mine.
+IAMGOLD is well positioned for growth with a strong financial position and extensive management and operational expertise.
 To grow from this strong base, IAMGOLD has a pipeline of development and exploration projects and continues to assess accretive acquisition opportunities.
-IAMGOLD's growth plans are strategically focused in West Africa, select countries in South America and regions of Canada.
+IAMGOLD's growth plans are strategically focused in certain regions in Canada, select countries in South America and Africa.

 This entire news release may be accessed via fax, e-mail, IAMGOLD's website at www.iamgold.com and through CNW Group's website at www.newswire.ca.
 All material information on IAMGOLD can be found at www.sedar.com or at www.sec.gov.